Neurology · Spinal Cord Compression

 Diagnosis

-MRI lumbar spine is the gold standard; perform immediately upon suspicion.
+MRI of the lumbar spine is the gold standard; perform immediately upon suspicion.

 Treatment

-Urgent surgical decompression (laminectomy) is mandatory to prevent permanent neurological deficit.
+Urgent surgical decompression (laminectomy) is the definitive treatment to prevent permanent deficit.

 Prognosis